BotShard/documentation/docs/intro.md

 You should be redirected to **[the panel](https://panel.botshard.com/)**.
 If asked, login using the same credentials as your dashboard account.

-You are now in the panel for your server!
+You are now in the control panel for your server!

 ![Panel Overview](/img/panel_console.png)